Written Statement under CPC

 • The court will record the legitimate reason of the defendant for the delay.

-• The time period cannot be extended more than 90 days.
+• The period cannot be extended more than 90 days.

 • The judge can charge some cost if the defendant fails to file the statement within 30 days.